-I’ll admit that when I started to think about Christmas this year way back a few months ago I was stressing out a little.
-We didn’t have the space for fun gifts or really the money to buy them so I wasn’t sure how we would make Christmas special for our little guy.
-(Technically this is our first Christmas together as a “legal” family!)
+A few years ago, I’ll admit that when I started to think about Christmas this year I was stressing out a little.
+Since we were living in an RV and didn’t have the space for fun gifts or really the money to buy them so I wasn’t sure how we would make Christmas special for our little guy.
+(And technically this is our first Christmas together as a “legal” family!)

 Then once we found out we were going to lose so much money on the sale of our house and have to live off very little for a while.
 I started to feel a bit desperate.
 How were we going to give our sweet, innocent little boy a nice day?
 We know the gifts don’t really matter and he’s so young he wouldn’t notice, but we were still determined to have the best Christmas we could, on the budget we can afford.